New York State Route 169

 New York State Route 169 (NY 169) is a 12.42 mi north–south state highway located within Herkimer County, New York, in the United States.
 It extends from an intersection with NY 5S in the town of Danube to a junction with NY 28 and NY 29 in the village of Middleville.
-The route directly connects the city of Little Falls to the New York State Thruway (Interstate 90 or I-90), which bypasses the city to the south.
+The route connects the city of Little Falls to the New York State Thruway (Interstate 90 or I-90), which bypasses the city to the south.
 Outside of Little Falls, NY 169 is a two-lane highway that passes through sparsely developed areas.

 In 1910, the portion of NY 169 between Little Falls and Middleville became part of Route 26, an unsigned legislative route created by the New York State Legislature.
 In the 1930 renumbering of state highways in New York, it became signed as NY 169 and originally extended from NY 5 in Little Falls to NY 28 and NY 29 in Middleville.
 It was then later extended southward in the late 1970s to connect to a new exit on the Thruway.